akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 A cluster membership @ref:[health check](healthchecks.md) is included that is designed to be used as a readiness check.

 By default the health check returns `true` when a node is either `Up` or `WeaklyUp`.
-Can be configured with `akka.management.cluster.heath-checks.ready-states`.
+Can be configured with `akka.management.cluster.health-checks.ready-states`.